guiyep/react-select-virtualized/README.md

 ## Roadmap

 - move fast options to group
-- add use of useCallback everywhere
 - upgrade alpha version
 - try filtering data on infinite loader
 - add multi value support
 - add testing so we do not only relay on storybook
+- implement all the TODOs

 ## Usage